-Outsourcing logistics processes is also related to the spheres of the company's key logistics activities.
-Companies commission logistics service providers to create a logistics system, model logistics processes, and create and implement a logistics strategy.
-Referring to a logistics entity as a strategic partner can contribute to obtaining and stabilising a competitive advantage (Jeszka, 2013).
+Outsourcing of logistics processes is also related to the spheres of the company's key logistics activities.
+Enterprises commission logistics service providers to create a logistics system, model logistics processes, create and implement a logistics strategy.
+Referring to a logistics entity as a strategic partner may contribute to obtaining and stabilizing a competitive advantage (Jeszka, 2013).

-The strategy of the parent company influences the modelling of the logistics processes of the logistics service provider.
-The guarantee of effective cooperation between an organisation and an external company specialising in logistics services is communication between the cooperating companys.
-IT systems are increasingly used to support decisions related to flows in the company's logistics system and supply chains.
-This leads to quick actions that lead to the optimisation or transformation of logistics processes and as a result, to the elimination of the associated risks, minimisation of costs, shorter implementation time of logistics processes, increased flexibility and efficiency of the company (Gąsowska, 2016; Liu, Huo, Liu & Zhao, 2015).).
+The strategy of the parent company influences the modeling of logistics processes of the logistics service provider.
+The guarantee of effective cooperation between an organization and an external company specializing in logistics services is communication between the cooperating enterprises.
+IT systems are increasingly used to support decisions related to flows in the enterprise's logistics system and supply chains.
+This leads to quick actions that lead to the optimization or transformation of logistics processes, and as a result, to the elimination of the associated risks, minimization of costs, shorter implementation time of logistics processes, increased flexibility and efficiency of the company (Gąsowska, 2016; Liu, Huo, Liu & Zhao, 2015).

-Logistics outsourcing improves the efficiency of the company if logistics services create the expected correlation of costs with the results of logistics services.
+Logistics outsourcing improves the company's efficiency if logistics services create the expected correlation of costs with the results of logistics services.
 The key determinant in the process of deciding on logistics outsourcing should be a precise assessment of this outsourcing in terms of financial savings, non-cost benefits, and risk assessment (Gąsowska, 2016).

-Four categories of indicators are used to assess the effectiveness of logistics outsourcing (Szukalski, 2016).
+Four categories of indicators are used to assess the effectiveness of logistics outsourcing (Szukalski, 2016):

-- changes in costs comparing their changes allows you to assess savings in the area of operating costs that result from logistics outsourcing, - changes in profitability their analysis allows you to assess the impact of logistics outsourcing on the profit generated by the business entity, - changes in turnover enable the evaluation of the effectiveness of logistics outsourcing, if the separation of logistics processes results in a change in the value of assets, - changes in the break-even point analysing them before and after logistics outsourcing allows you to assess the profitability of outsourcing.
+- changes in costs comparing their changes allows you to assess savings in the area of operating costs that result from logistics outsourcing, - changes in profitability their analysis allows you to assess the impact of logistics outsourcing on the profit generated by the business entity, - changes in turnover enable the evaluation of the effectiveness of logistics outsourcing, if the separation of logistics processes results in a change in the value of assets, - changes in the break-even point analyzing them before and after logistics outsourcing allows you to assess the profitability of outsourcing.
 A profitable change is to reduce the break-even point.

-Risk analysis for logistics outsourcing should be carried out in the following areas (Gsowska, 2016):
+Risk analysis for logistics outsourcing should be carried out in the following areas (Gąsowska, 2016):

-- operational risk, which results from the fear of losing control over logistics processes or an external company's access to confidential information, - risks associated with selecting a logistics service provider, - risk regarding the quality of logistics services and the consequences of irregularities in separate logistics processes, - risks associated with securing confidential company's information, - risk associated with the introduction of organisational changes in the company.
+- operational risk, which results from the fear of losing control over logistics processes or an external company's access to confidential information, - risks associated with selecting a logistics service provider,

+- risk regarding the quality of logistics services and the consequences of irregularities in separate logistics processes, - risks associated with securing confidential company's information, - risk associated with introducing organizational changes in the enterprise.

-The outsourcing process can generally be divided into three phases (www_6.3):
+The outsourcing process can generally be divided into three phases (www\6.3):